tobyweston/radiate/README.md

 Currently, TeamCity must have guest login enabled (see instructions for [TeamCity 8](http://confluence.jetbrains.com/display/TCD8/Enabling+Guest+Login) and [TeamCity 7](http://confluence.jetbrains.com/display/TCD7/Enabling+Guest+Login)).

 It reports builds form all projects on the TeamCity instance.
-Once you've run the app once, `config.yml` will be created in your `user.home` where you can prune the list of project.
+Once you've run the app once, `config.yml` will be created in your `user.home` where you can prune the list of projects.

 ### Download